• Facebook

 Seared steak in a pan.

-• This traditionally calls for beef tenderloin.
+• This traditionally calls for beef tenderloin steaks.
 That being said, tenderloin is a very expensive cut of meat.
-If you don’t want to splurge on tenderloin, you could try using sirloin or New York strip instead.
+If you don’t want to splurge on tenderloin, you could try using top sirloin or New York strip instead.

-• I recommend serving Steak Diane immediately after it’s done cooking.
+• I recommend serving Steak Diane immediately.
 Leftovers will stay fresh in the refrigerator for up to 3 days.

-• I like to serve this dish with mashed potatoes and a green vegetable such as asparagus or green beans.
+• I like to serve this dish with garlic mashed potatoes and a green vegetable such as grilled asparagus or roasted green beans.

 Sauteed mushrooms and shallots in a skillet.

 It is important not to overcook your steak.
 Use a digital thermometer to gauge when your steak is ready.
-You can insert the thermometer into the thickest part of your meat and monitor the progress while it cooks so that you know when to take it off the heat.
+You can insert the thermometer into the thickest part of your meat.
+Monitor the progress while the meat cooks so that you know when to take it off the heat.
 I prefer to cook my steaks to a medium doneness level.
 I don’t recommend cooking your meat over 150 degrees F as it will can get tough or dry.

 • Rare: 130 degrees F